BSc(Hons) Architectural Technology and Design (with Foundation Year)

 Why UWE Bristol?

-BSc(Hons) Architectural Technology and Design (with Foundation Year) is accredited by the Chartered Institute of Architectural Technologists (CIAT) and the Chartered Institute of Building (CIOB).
+BSc(Hons) Architectural Technology and Design (with Foundation Year) is accredited by the Chartered Insitute of Building (CIOB) (subject to conditions) and the Chartered Institute of Architectural Technologists (CIAT).

 This is one of five courses that cover different specialisms in architecture.
 We produce sought-after graduates with specialist knowledge and the skill to create exciting buildings.

 This course equips you to become a chartered architectural technologist, working at the heart of the contemporary construction industry.

 Gain a solid understanding of technological progression in construction, and where it sits within the history of architecture.